welverin/Robot/README.md

 ### Wirings

-In the Wirings folder there are all the connections, the scheme and the original fritzing file
+In the Wirings folder there are all the connections among boards, the scheme and the original fritzing file

 ## Installing